borkshop/kni/MANUAL.md

 ## Options

-Inkblot will accumulate options until it encounters a prompt, depicted as a right angle bracket, ``>``, alone on a line.
+Kni will accumulate options until it encounters a prompt, depicted as a right angle bracket, ``>``, alone on a line.
 All loose ends from option branches will resume after the prompt unless redirected elsewhere.